PMI-XFORCE-2023/PMI-XFORCE-2023.github.io/README.md

 - Make sure the GitHub.io page is up to date with everything we have developed so far.

 **To see which issues have been finished during Week 9, please click [Week 9](https://github.com/orgs/PMI-XFORCE-2023/projects/18/views/1)**

+### Week 10:
+The goal of Week 10:
+- Complete all the exsiting tasks
+- Finish any needed testing for the application
+- Finish documenting all the pages of the application
+- Clean up work for anything as needed

+**To see which issues have been finished during Week 10, please click [Week 10](https://github.com/orgs/PMI-XFORCE-2023/projects/19/views/1)**

 ## Developers
 Here are the people who worked on this project: